 Getting a New Job?
 Watch Out for These Red Flags of Possible Sexual HarassmentSexual Harassment

-With all the talk surrounding sexual harassment in the workplace, many people are realizing that it is more deeply engrained into our culture that we might want to admit.
+With all the talk surrounding sexual harassment in the workplace, many people are realizing that it is more deeply engrained into our culture than we might want to admit.
 Therefore, it is important to understand a company’s culture before committing to an employment offer.
 Here are some warning signs a prospective employee should look for:

 - There are reported cases of sexual harassment at the company or publicized by the media.